Healthy Coconut Cream Chocolate Frosting

 Notes

-- You can adjust the sweetness in this frosting by adding some powdered sugar (start with 2 tbsp and then work your way up until you are satisfied).
+- You can adjust the sweetness in this frosting by adding some powdered sugar (start with 2 tablespoon and then work your way up until you are satisfied).

 - Frosted cupcakes should be kept in the fridge since they can easily melt in the heat.